GQA: Training Generalized Multi-Query Transformer Models from Multi-Head Checkpoints: Experiments

 \paragraph{Uptraining}

 Uptrained models are initialized from public T5.1.1 checkpoints.
-The key and value heads are mean-pooled to the appropriate \mq or \gmq structure, and then pre-trained for a further $\upprop$ proportion of original pre-training steps with the original pre-training setup~\citep{t5}.
+The key and value heads are mean-pooled to the appropriate \mq or \gmq structure, and then pre-trained for a further $\upprop$ proportion of original pre-training steps with the original pre-training setup and dataset from~\citep{t5}.
+For $\upprop=0.05$, training took approximately 600 TPUv3 chip-days.

 \paragraph{Data} We evaluate on summarization datasets CNN/Daily Mail~\citep{cnn}, arXiv and PubMed~\citep{arxiv}, MediaSum~\citep{mediasum}, and Multi-News~\citep{multinews}; translation dataset WMT 2014 English-to-German; and question answering dataset TriviaQA~\citep{triviaqa}.
 We do not evaluate on popular classification benchmarks such as GLUE~\citep{glue} as autoregressive inference is less applicable for those tasks.